GitaAyu06/GroupChat/README.md

 gcc -pthread -o server server.c
 ```
 2. Run the code

 It is important to remember that server code must be ran before the client code, and should be always on during chatting.
 If this code stop running, connection between clients are ended.
 ```
 ./server
 ```
-after this your screen will appear like below, and after that server terminal will record communication that happened between clients:

 Run The Client Code